Pure Luck

-Pure Luck is a 1991 American comedy film starring Martin Short and Danny Glover.
+Pure Luck is a 1991 American comedy film directed by Australian director Nadia Tass, the only American theatrical film she would direct in her career.
 It is a remake of the popular French comedy film La Chèvre (1981).
+The film stars Martin Short, Danny Glover, Sheila Kelly, Scott Wilson, and Sam Wanamaker.
+The film was released in the United States by Universal Pictures on August 9, 1991.

+Despite not being critically acclaimed at the time, Pure Luck was popular with American audiences, and in 2024 was voted no. 2 in IGN's "Top 10 Buddy Cop Movies of All Time".

 Plot

 The film opens as the klutzy Valerie Highsmith arrives at an airport in Puerto Vallarta.
 She calls her father, a wealthy businessman, to let him know that she has arrived.
 While she is on the phone, she clumsily leans on the railing of her balcony and falls several stories onto a canvas.
 Soon after, an encounter with some street thieves knocks her unconscious and she loses her memory, then a local criminal named Frank Grimes spirits Valerie away from her hotel.